PolusAI/image-tools/polus-feature-extraction-plugin/README.md

 ###Input image:
 Extracting shape based intensity features, feret diameter, neighbors, hexagonality and polygonality scores require only black/white segmented image or labeled image.
 If intensity based features also needs to be extracted then feed both black/white segmented image or labeled image and intensity image as input.
-Both segmented and intensity images should be me OME tiled tiff(.ome.tif) format.
+Both segmented and intensity images should be OME tiled tiff(.ome.tif) format.

 ###Labelimage:
 If the segmented images need to be labeled then choose the option as 'Yes'.
 If already feeding the labeled image as input then choose option as 'No'.